LaunchCode-Education-Archived/csharp-web-development/src/chapters/vstools/studio.rst

 Studio: If It Ain't Broke, Add a Breakpoint!
 ============================================

-On your machine, open up your copy of ``csharp-web-dev-lsn7interfaces-studio`` in Visual Studio.
+On your machine, open up your copy of ``csharp-web-dev-interfaces-studio`` in Visual Studio.
 The purpose of this studio is to talk about your current debugging strategies and how to make the most of the debugger tools discussed in this chapter.

 Before we start practicing with debugging tools, go over with the group one error you encountered when working on your own version of last lesson's studio.